EURAC-EEBgroup/smellscapy/docs/index.md

 **SmellscaPy** is a Python library for analysing and representing **indoor smellscape perceptual data**.
-It provides tools for **data validation, calculation of perceptual indices, and visualization** to support reproducible research in sensory and environmental studies.
+It provides tools for **data validation, calculation of perceptual indices, visualization, descriptive statistics and modelling** to support reproducible research in smellscape studies.

 ## **Key Features**

 - **Data validation & preprocessing** of smellscape survey datasets
 - **Computation of perceptual indicators** (i.e., pleasantness, presence)
-- **Visualizations**: scatter plots, density plots, simplified density plots
+- **Visualizations**: scatter plots, density plots, simplified density plots, dynamic plots
 - **Integration with the Python scientific stack** (Pandas, NumPy, Matplotlib)
 - **Ready-to-use example datasets** for tutorials and testing
+- **Analysis**: descriptive statistics and modelling

 ## **Installation**